Scaling Gaussian Process Regression with Full Derivative Observations: Background

-so that the gradient of the Hutchinson's pseudoloss is approximately equal to the gradient of the MLL.
+so that the gradient of the Hutchinson's pseudoloss is approximately equal to the gradient of the MLL when approximated with Hutchinson's stochastic trace estimator~\citep{Girard89,hutchinson1989}.
 The time complexity of computing the Hutchinson's pseudoloss per minibatch of size $b$ is $\cO(b^2 + m^3)$.

 The posterior predictive distribution is